-The obvious benefit in compressing video is to reduce the network bandwidth for distribution.
-Indeed, compression can offer a typical bandwidth reduction of 10 to 1 in the case of processed video.
+In many situations compression is undesirable.
+Although the obvious benefit in compressing video is to reduce the network bandwidth for distribution, there are other factors to consider.
 A minor consideration in the use of compressed video is that resources are needed for compression and decompression.
-On the decompression side, where there is typically significant computing resource available associated with the display application, there is generally no problem with the decompression process.
+On the decompression side, where there is typically significant computing resource available in the display processor, there is generally no problem with decompression.
 On the compression side, the resources may be more limited, especially if the radar processing is implemented in an FPGA, for example.

 Another, more significant, consideration with the use of compressed data is that whereas the bandwidth of the resulting video will generally be smaller than the uncompressed video, the bandwidth will be variable, with less compression where there is high clutter (sea, ground and weather, for example).
 The benefit of using uncompressed video is that the overall system performance, especially the network loadings, can be tested and can be safely relied on to remain constant.
-Any subsequent change in the input data, for example from additional clutter, will have no affect on the network load or data processing.
+Any subsequent change in the input data, for example from additional clutter, will have no effect on the network load or data processing.
 Conversely, a compression process will achieve an output data rate that is dependent on the nature of the input data, with higher levels of clutter and noise reducing the available compression.
 It means that a system that appears to work correctly in one condition could experience a system overload with consequent loss of data when the operating environment changes.
-Great care must be taken to test the system in a worse case condition.
+Great care must be taken to test the system in a worse case condition, and if the network bandwidth must support the worst case then arguably there is less value in compression.
+Distribution over low bandwidth data links, which may charge by the size of the data, are an obvious reason to want to maintain compression.